 The APA is a non-profit organization that discloses financial information here.
 Funding is derived from membership fees as well as donations.

 Analysis / Bias

-In review, the American Psychological Association website serves as a portal of information for those interested or in one of the fields of Psychology.
-They offer information by topic with minimal bias such as this: Science of Psychology.
-They also publish news from scientific journals such as this: Music Students Score Better in Math, Science, English Than Nonmusical Peers.
-This research comes from Journal of Educational Psychology.
+In review, the American Psychological Association website serves as a portal of information for those interested in one of the fields of Psychology.
+They offer information by topic with minimal bias, such as this: Science of Psychology.
+They also publish news from scientific journals: Music Students Score Better in Math, Science, English Than Nonmusical Peers.
+This research comes from the Journal of Educational Psychology.

 Overall, the APA is a Pro-Science source that properly sources all information.
 (D. Van Zandt 6/10/2019) Updated (11/03/2023)